Pay your Traffic Citation

 Fax: (215) 686-9308

-All complaints or petitions for support, custody, partial custody or visitation, or other petitions under the jurisdiction of the Domestic Relations Division of Family Court, including petitions to modify, petitions for contempt, emergency petitions, interstate support petitions, all stipulations, and exceptions to Master's proposed Orders, are to be filed and docketed with the docketing clerks located in the Clerk of the Family Court.
+All complaints or petitions for support, custody, divorce, or other petitions or motions under the jurisdiction of the Domestic Relations Division of Family Court, including petitions to modify, petitions for contempt, emergency petitions, interstate support petitions, all stipulations, and exceptions to Masters' Proposed Orders, are to be filed and docketed with the docketing clerks located in the Clerk of the Family Court.

-Claims for support and/or custody in a divorce action will be docketed and assigned a Domestic Relations (DR) (aka Case ID number), in addition to a Court, Term, and Number for the Divorce action.
+A Claim for custody in a divorce action will be docketed and assigned a Domestic Relations (DR) Case ID number, in addition to a case ID number for the Divorce action.

-It is essential that all inquiries include clear identification of case names and the Domestic Relations docket number .
+It is essential that all inquiries to the Clerk of Family Court include clear identification of case names and the Domestic Relations docket numbers.

-An original, plus five copies, of all filings (petitions or stipulations) AND a pre-addressed, stamped envelope for each opposing counsel and/or un-represented party, must be included at the time of filing.
+An original, plus three copies, of all filings AND a pre-addressed, stamped envelope for each opposing counsel and/or unrepresented party, must be included at the time of filing.

-Pursuant to Administrative Regulation 93-4, all original filings, including Divorce complaints and stipulations, must include the attached Form (A), with all information included.
+Pursuant to Administrative Regulation 93-4, all original filings, including divorce complaints and stipulations, must include the Domestic Relations Information Sheet, with all requested information completed.
 Case demographics must be provided to enable staff to establish case data on the Domestic Relations automated system.

-Pursuant to Administrative Regulation 93-5, all Custody stipulations must be filed with the Clerk of the Family Court and must include the attached Praecipe to Transmit the Custody Stipulation.
-See Form (B).
+Pursuant to Administrative Regulation 93-5, all custody stipulations must be filed with the Clerk of the Family Court and must include a Praecipe to Transmit the Custody Stipulation.

-Pursuant to Administrative Regulation 92-4, all attorneys must file their entry and withdrawal of appearance on all support or custody cases, including those raised through counts in Divorce with the docketing clerks.
-See Form [C].
+Pursuant to Administrative Regulation 92-4, all attorneys must file their entries and withdrawals of appearance on all support or custody cases, including custody cases raised through counts in Divorce, with the docketing clerks.

-Only attorneys, who have entered their appearance on behalf of a party, or the party to a support, divorce, or custody action, will be permitted to review a record.
+Only attorneys who have entered their appearances on behalf of a party, or the party to a support, divorce, or custody action, will be permitted to review a record.
 Clients must have an I. D. (Photo I.D., if possible).

 Record reviews may be arranged by contacting (215) 686-3805.